Merkoba/Meltdown/arguments.md

 This is how the program is configured.
 There is no settings window.

-Model configs and other settings can be set in the interface.
+(Model configs and other settings can be set in the interface)

 ---